 - For prospective students and postdocs

 Whether I advertise an open position below or not, I always welcome enquiries about possible research projects, from students and postdocs alike.
-These research projects can be aimed at a particular biological problem, or can be aimed at the development of a new probabilistic model or a new algorithm, possibly parallel.
 There are always interesting things to do, so please do not hesitate to send me an email with your research interest and current situation.